ParadigmFoundation/zaidan-dealer-specification/README.md

 Supplemental to the standard quote request mechanism described in this spec (`dealer_getQuote`), implementations MAY also provide a public "quote feed" subscription mechanism.

-A quote feed provides a subscription to "quote stubs" for a given set of markets, where a stub indicates an available quantity of the maker asset, and provides a range of prices between which a quote solicited by the a trader will lie.
-In other words, each stub represents a soft price commitment to a specific quantity of an asset.
+A quote feed provides a subscription to "quote stubs" for a given set of markets, where a stub indicates an available quantity of the maker or taker asset, and provides a range of prices between which a quote solicited by the a trader will lie.
+In other words, each stub represents a soft price commitment by a dealer implementation to a specific quantity of an asset.
 See the [quote stub schema](#schema-quotestub), the [subscription method](#method-feed_subscribe), and [the method used to fetch a quote](#method-feed_getquotefromstub) for a given stub.
-Quote stubs are updated on a drop and replace basis.
-At a high level, the quote feed can be considered a limit orderbook with soft price bounds.
+Conceptually, the quote feed can be considered a limit order book with soft price bounds.

-Quote feeds provide takers an additional means of gathering price information from a Dealer.
-Perhaps most notably, the quote feed allows a taker to remain anonymous during the dealer's initial price setting process.
+Quote feeds provide takers an additional means for takers to gather price information from a dealer.
+Notably, the quote feed allows a taker to remain anonymous during the dealer's initial price setting process.
 More formally, the quote feed provides quote stubs that represent upper and lower cost limits for a specific quantity of an asset.
 In the context of an order book, these cost limits could be considered bounded price levels.

-When a potential taker fetches a quote corresponding to particular quote stub, they will receive an exact cost/price.
+When a potential taker fetches a quote corresponding to particular quote stub, they will receive an exact cost/price for the trade size specified by the taker (in units of either the maker asset or the taker asset).
 This value will fall somewhere in the range defined in the quote stub.
 The value's positioning in the range will depend on a taker's specific relationship to the dealer.
 Thus, this scheme also provides takers an additional metric on which to evaluate a dealer.

 In addition to providing direct subscription to a quote feed via the [`feed_subscribe`](#method-feed_subscribe), dealers MAY choose to post quote stubs (either all, or a subset) to arbitrary venues.
 This includes [IPFS](https://ipfs.io/), a conventional DB/REST API, or perhaps eventually, a peer-to-peer liquidity sharing network such as [0x Mesh](https://github.com/0xProject/0x-mesh) (arbitrary messages are not current supported by mesh).

-The [quote stub schema](#schema-quotestub) is intended to provide dealers flexibility, allowing those who do not wish to provide arbitrary swap functionality, the ability to instead just support markets with a shared quote currency.
-The number of quote stubs alive at a current time should be equal to:
+The number of quote stubs alive at a current time SHOULD be equal to:

 ```
 (# of quote stubs) = 2 * (# of quantity levels per pair) * (# of pairs)